ispankzombiez/SFL-Browser/README.md

 - **EIP-1193 Provider**: Injected Web3 provider for dApp compatibility
 - **Native Android UI**: Optimized for mobile gaming experience

+## 🧪 Become a Tester!

+Want to try the app before anyone else?
+Join our early access program!

+📝 **[Fill out this form here](https://forms.gle/Wc5oQVWpg8nT8ycB8)** to request early access

+📱 Once early-access has been granted, you can **[download the app on Google Play here](https://play.google.com/store/apps/details?id=com.sunflowerland.mobile)**

+💬 For more info, or to reach out to the developer iSPANK, **[go here](https://discord.com/channels/880987707214544966/1314031342182338651)**

 ## 📱 Screenshots

 *Screenshots coming soon*